 Besides the economic interest behind reducing these one-time corrections, the management of space debris should also prevent the risk of rendering certain orbits totally unusable: in a worst case scenario, debris collisions will induce even more debris, self-generating collisions in a cascading way, in a fashion called the Kessler syndrome.
-This scenario could have dramatic socio-economic impacts, preventing access to services like Earth observation, satellite communications and navigation, among other things [24].
+This scenario could have dramatic socio-economic impacts, preventing access to services like Earth observation, satellite communications and navigation, among other things [19].

 This explains why many companies are already working on this issue, taking advantage of this emerging business of space debris surveillance, tracking and removal.
 ESA signed an €86 million contract with a consortium led by a Swiss start-up in order to remove one of its space debris by 2025.
-This service will be the first of its kind, and includes advanced guidance, navigation and control systems, and vision-based Artificial Intelligence (AI) [30].
+This service will be the first of its kind, and includes advanced guidance, navigation and control systems, and vision-based Artificial Intelligence (AI) [26].
+On January 5th 2022, the US Space Force asked private sector for their help cleaning up the growing space mess with the Orbital Prime project, which aims to test out an on orbit-system within two to four years.
+[27]